eloiilyass/Active-Directory-Lab/README.md

 # 🔹 Part 2: Active Directory Configuration

-In this part, we configure Active Directory Domain Services (AD DS), promote the server to a Domain Controller, and create a domain environment.
+In this part, we install and configure Active Directory Domain Services (AD DS), promote the server to a Domain Controller, and create a domain environment.

+---

+## 🎯 Objectives

+* Install Active Directory Domain Services (AD DS)
+* Promote the server to Domain Controller
+* Create a domain (lab.local)
+* Manage users and organizational units

+---